Compute

 Classification of AI systems by risk

-• Unacceptable risks :Systems banned since 2 February (e.g. social rating systems, real-time detection of emotions in the workplace, real-time facial recognition in public spaces for profiling purposes).
+• Unacceptable risks: systems banned since 2 February (e.g., social scoring systems, real‑time emotion detection in the workplace, real‑time facial recognition in public spaces for profiling purposes).

-• High risk :Systems requiring strict regulation (e.g. remote biometric identification, critical infrastructure surveillance systems).
+• High risk: systems requiring strict regulation (e.g., remote biometric identification, surveillance systems for critical infrastructures).

-• Minimal risk :Systems such as chatbots or spam filters, for which the adoption of codes of good practice is encouraged.
+• Minimal risk: systems such as chatbots or anti‑spam filters, for which the adoption of codes of good practice is encouraged.

 Players in the AI value chain